UoGSoE/docker-stuff/Readme.md

 You have an http get endpoint in your main app available at `/login` - this is used as the healthcheck for the container.
 If you want to use something else then change the curl command in `docker/app-healthcheck`.

+### Base images

+To build the base php images themselves we use the `build.sh` script and files inside the `base-images/` directory.

 ### Example dotenv that matches the stack

 ```